In our current economy, many people are finding that their primary sources of income just aren’t enough.

 There are stories of large corporations dropping big multi-hundred-dollar rewards for certain naming projects, so this is definitely among the best ones on the list to get involved with casually.

-There are websites like Demand Studios which are looking for skilled writers and editors to do professional-quality work.
+There are many websites like About.com which are looking for skilled writers and editors to do professional-quality work.

-HubPages is also a potential avenue for writing for pay.
+Content focused sites like HubPages are also a great venue for writing for pay.
 Self-submitted articles can earn $1.50 per 1000 page views.
 It sounds like peanuts, but you write 10 articles that get a fair amount of views a month, and now you’re making over $100 dollars passively.

 The expected rate of pay is an average $20-30 an hour, according to the owners of the company.
 That’s a great paycheck for working out of your living room!